×

 According to reports, this man was living in Thailand for some time.
 He later traveled to the Philippines, where he was arrested for failing to have proper identity documents.
 The man was deported back to the U.S., even though we have no extradition agreement with the Philippines.

-He has been termed as the most wanted delinquent parent on the Department of Health and Human Services website.
+He has been termed the most wanted delinquent parent on the Department of Health and Human Services website.
 According to the man’s mother, however, he didn’t have the money to make the required payments.

 When making a child support decision in Illinois, the court considers the income of the parent in question.
 As time goes on, however, a parent may not have the same financial situation he or she had during the divorce.
 If the parent does not make the child support payments, the parent may face serious penalties, including jail.
 To avoid this outcome, noncustodial parents should take the proper steps to secure a child support modification.